Moscow Exchange bets on retail investors, more listings

 By Andrey Ostroukh and Elena Fabrichnaya

-MOSCOW, Oct 14 (Reuters) - The Moscow Exchange MOEX.MM banks on the growing number of retail investors at home when foreign investors cut their exposure to Russia, and stands ready to host more listings in the near future, the bourse's chief executive told Reuters.
+MOSCOW, Oct 14 (Reuters) - The Moscow Exchange MOEX.MM banks on a growing number of retail investors when foreign investors cut their exposure to Russia, and stands ready to host more listings in the near future, the exchange's chief executive told Reuters.

-Russia's largest bourse, the Moscow Exchange, saw its business booming this year as amateur investors turned to trading amid coronavirus lockdowns and record-low interest rates.
+Russia's largest exchange, the Moscow Exchange, saw its business booming this year as amateur investors turned to trading amid coronavirus lockdowns and record-low interest rates.

-The Moscow Exchange expects the number of retail investors to reach 10 million in 2021, a target deemed reachable on the three- to five-year horizon less than a year ago, CEO Yuri Denisov said in an interview.
+The Moscow Exchange expects the number of retail investors to reach 10 million in 2021, a target deemed reachable in three to five years less than a year ago, CEO Yuri Denisov said in an interview.

-In September, the bourse saw 610,000 people open accounts to trade on the Moscow Exchange, in which the central bank owns a 17.8% stake.
+In September, 610,000 people opened accounts to trade on the Moscow Exchange, in which the central bank owns a 17.8% stake.

 "This shows high interest in the stock market; people are looking for alternatives to deposits.
 The main factor here is the declining deposit rates, that's why alternative sources of incomes are so interesting," Denisov said.